Seared Pork Chops

 What is Pan Searing

 Pan Searing is the process of cooking meat over high heat in fat, between 300 F – 450 F to promote browning and crusting.
 It works best with dried meats.
-Which is why you often pat dry the meat being seared and additionally salt the meat well in advance to help the exterior dry out.
+Which is why You often pat dry the meat before searing it and salt it well in advance to help the exterior dry out.
+This process develops a crust on the surface, adding an extra dimension of flavor through texture contrast and browning.
+For thinner cuts of meat, this method cooks the meat through.
+For thicker cuts, you’ll need to finish cooking them in the oven or by using other methods.

-Searing is really all about developing a crust and not really focused on cooking the meat through.
-The same searing time would be applied to a roast, steak or cubed meat of the same type of meat.
-In the case of the roast, the meat would definitely not be cooked through, with steak it depends on the thickness and with cubed meat it would cook the meat through.
-It’s main focus is on the browning of the meat and creating a crust, whether it cooks through or not is a secondary outcome.
+Searing focuses on developing a crust rather than cooking the meat through.
+You apply the same searing time to a roast, steak, or cubed meat of the same type.
+For a roast, the meat won’t be cooked through; with steak, it depends on the thickness; and with cubed meat, it will cook through.
+The primary goal of searing is to brown the meat and create a crust, while cooking it through is a secondary outcome.

 Best Fat for Searing